proconsular/Email-Server/README.md

 ## Goal

 My goal with this project was to first see if I could write an email server.
-Then I wanted to make it as close to a full flegded email server that I could use for other purposes.
+Then I wanted to make it as close to a full flegded email server as possible that I could use for other purposes.

 This required a lot of work and I had to meticulously read the relevant RFCs (ie rfc5322, rfc5585, etc).
 I learned quite a bit about how the email system works from reading the internet standards, especially the particulars regarding ensuring your mail is not viewed as spam.